itenium-be/blog-posts/security/2024-03-16-security-bootcamp-prep.md

 - The API key of another player not in your team
 - The JWT token of another player not in your team

-Check the blog post in the The Hacker's Toolkit Blog ingame for more info!
+Check the blog post in The Hacker's Toolkit Blog in-game for more info!

 ## The Vault